 1 The Italy-Libya Memorandum of Understanding of 2 February 2017

 3 Italy’s responsibility for complicity

-3.1 Art.
-16 of the ILC Draft Articles on the Responsibility of States
+3.1 Article 16 of the International Law Commission Draft Articles on the Responsibility of States (ASR)

 3.2 Italy’s responsibility for complicity

 4 Italy’s responsibility for violation of positive obligations inherent in Article 3 ECHR

 4.2 Italy’s responsibility for violation of positive obligations

 4.2.1 Jurisdiction under ECHR

 4.2.2 ECHR case law on positive obligations and jurisdiction

 5 Closing remarks